Refactorings by Stakeholder Concerns

 (Hide Details )

-The more expressive and meaningful a name is, the easier it is to navigate through the code base, for instance when searching for them while fixing bugs and adding features.
-Move Operation has more explanations of this quality.
+Using expressive and meaningful names makes navigating a code base easier, for instance when searching for endpoints while fixing bugs and adding features.
+The Move Operation refactoring has more explanations of such learnability and readability qualities.

 - Rename Operation